Event box

 DMDS SCDS Sponsored Events Workshops

 Registration is required.
-There are 25 in-person seats available.
-There are 22 online seats available.
+There are 4 seats available.

 More information on Sherman Centre Events can be found on the SCDS Events page.